Kaseddie-Labs-LTD-AI/kaseddie-crypto-ai/README.md

 ## Quick Start

 1. Open `index.html` in your browser
-2. Connect your Starknet wallet (ArgentX or Braavos)
+2. Connect your Starknet wallet (Ready Wallet or Braavos)
 3. Choose an AI trading strategy
 4. Start trading with AI assistance